Warning: This post is written by a 60 hours sleep deprived body and mind. So read it with caution.!

 2) Social life screwed:

-Since my most of the time goes working, my social life is screwed.
-I can see the difference in me when it comes to socializing.
-I can actually count how many people I have met last month.
-I may be talking to hundreds or may be thousands of people online or over phone, but when meeting in person, I don’t remember meeting more than 10 people in a month.
-Not sure, if I blame my work or myself for the same.
 I have people around me with lots of expectation: Blog readers need quality and new topic every next day.
-People who work with me: they need an office to work instead of working from home.
+People who works with me: they need an office to work instead of working from home.
 My body expect rest from me.
 My parents expect dedicated time for them and the list will keep going for ever.
 When I started with my blogging career, I don’t think that time I had to fulfill any expectations or meet anyone demand, but in last 3 years lots of things has been changed.
 There used to be a time, when I used to work only on weekdays and weekend used to be time when I go out and socialize.
 Now, everything has changed.
 I find myself working on a Saturday night when whole world is busy enjoying their friends and loved once company.
 Also, adding to it I have been leaving away from home from last 9 years.
-I stayed in my school hostel from 2002-2004 and later in my college from 2004-2008.
-Probably that’s one reason I don’t feel connected to my own family.
-I mean, common what kind of guy doesn’t like to stay connected with his own family??

 3) Frustration-frustration and more frustration: